todvora/ecard-reader/README.md

 (`XXXXXXXX` is just a placeholder to hide my personal information, you get full information from your card)

 All attributes are available via the `ECard` response type with `personalFile` and `ehicData`

+The reader keeps reading and pushing notifications as long as you keep it running.